The-Git-Gurus/SavvyNest/CONTRIBUTING.md

 ---

-Thank you for contributing! 💙
+Thank you for contributing to [The Git Gurus](https://github.com/The-Git-Gurus)! 💙